• Skip to primary navigation

 Baking Soda and Vinegar Experiments

-• Place a few drops of food colouring, water and a couple of teaspoons of baking soda into a several containers.
+• Place a few drops of food colouring, water and a couple of teaspoons of baking soda into several containers.

-• Use the pipette to slowly add vinegar then stand back to watch the fizz.
+• Use the pipette to add vinegar slowly, then stand back to watch the fizz.

 This activity is a great first introduction to chemical reactions for older children, but for my 4 year old what was more important was how she learned to use a pipette and the correct way to pour a beaker, both things which I’d taken for granted she already knew!